-Alas there was nobody offering any devotion in her direction.
+Alas, there was nobody offering any devotion in Buffy's direction.
 She would go out with the team, dance, have a little fun even, but she wasn't really interested when any of the guys started conversation.
 Buffy liked being on her own.
-It had been nearly ten months since she'd even half dated a guy, and as he turned out to be a long dead ghost looking to sacrifice her as his long dead wife, the relationship never really got out of the early, awkward phase.
+It had been nearly ten months since she'd even half dated a guy, and as he turned out to be a long dead ghost looking to sacrifice her as his long dead wife, the relationship never really gotten out of that early, awkward phase.

 She could joke about it but she liked her independence too.
 She was ‘just waiting’ she’d say when teased about some cute guy or other.
 Waiting for what?
 For the cute guys to grow up maybe, waiting to find someone who wouldn’t judge or smother her, someone that wasn't all ego and challenge.
 ‘Just waiting’, she'd shrug.

-She finished up, dressed, tied her hair back and settled behind her desk.
-She performed the ritual of cleaning her reading glasses which she did once, and only once, at the start of each day, took the plastic lid off her juice and sat to read the overnight reports.
-There was nothing substantial above the norm.
-A possible nest on the subway and police reports of some suspicious assaults.
-Another quiet night in demon terms.
+She finished up, dressed, tied her hair back and settled behind her desk, performing the ritual of cleaning her reading glasses which she did once, (and only once), at the start of each day, then took the plastic lid off her juice and sat to read the overnight reports.
+There was nothing substantial above the norm: a possible nest on the subway and police reports of some suspicious assaults but just another quiet night in demon terms.
 A voice said ‘too quiet?’ but she dismissed it.
 She had been such an apocalypse junkie that she'd used to seek out trouble and had always feared the worst.
 Working in the office daily, working to help the new Slayers adjust had been far more satisfying than she could have hoped for when she's signed up to be Robin's number two in the Council.
 She'd been incredibly responsible and had leased an apartment for her and her sister.
 Dawn had certainly thrived on the stability of the last 10 months, finally admitting to a desire to study Medicine when she graduated.
 She always was the brainy one and Buffy was relieved she wanted something so normal.
 Their mom would have been so proud.

 Willow, Xander, Dawn and ….Giles.
 She tried not to think of Giles too much but he always crept into her thoughts at unguarded times.
-Typical of the man these days; Giles came and went as he pleased around the world whilst she sat still with the desk job and the books.
+Typical of the man and their turned about relationship these days: Giles came and went as he pleased around the world whilst she sat still with the desk job and the books.

 But anyway, in a bizarre turnaround of situation, Giles was globetrotting, supposedly staying out of trouble, she smiled, ‘cos that was always going to work, and checking in occasionally when Robin queried his expense claims.
-She knew he kept in touch with Willow and Xander too because they said he was fine and doing really well.
-She resented not knowing first hand though.
+She knew he kept in touch with Willow and Xander too because they said he was fine and doing really well, but she resented not knowing first hand though.

 George put his head around the door without knocking.
 "There's an incident in the library, Miss Summers.
 Can you come please?"